The Way to Rainy Mountain, N. Scott Momaday

 Celebrating the Nez Perce

 A few hundred Nez Perce Indians called this Valley home for thousands of years.
 They called themselves Nimipu (“the people”) and identified with this place, their families, their band and its headmen (Young Joseph, Old Joseph, Wal-lam-wat-kain, and on and on) more than any larger tribal group.
 European horses and diseases got here before Europeans did, and then the fur traders, who probably had seen a couple of Indians in buffalo country with dentalia they had traded for at Celilo through their nostrums, and put the Nez Perce name on them.
 This all before 1805 and Lewis and Clark.
 The fur men, migrants themselves, many from France and Scotland, trapped, traded, traveled and married with Indians.
 They had posts in Spokane and made it to the Pacific just five or six years after the Lewis and Clark’s Corps of Discovery.
-Historian Grace Bartlett says there were a couple of Frenchmen living in the Wallowa Valley with Indian wives when the Read The Article
+Historian Grace Bartlett says there were a couple of Frenchmen living in the Wallowa Valley with Indian wives when the first settlers came in—that was all the way up in 1871, when all manner of people were rattling around what some call Salmon Country—the lands from the British Columbian coast to the Northern California coast, and from salt water to the Rockies.

 Alvin Josephy, the Listening Man